Python Histogram

 plt.show()

-The code above is the same with slight changes.
-We have set the bins to 20 and the color of the histogram to green.
+The code above is the same with small changes.
+We have set bins to 20 and the color of the histogram to green.

 Here is what the histogram looks like:

-For the purpose of manipulating and analyzing data, the Python programming language has a software package called Pandas.
+To manipulate and analyze data, the Python programming language has a library called Pandas.
 It allows you to work with time series and mathematical tables.

 With the help of Pandas, you can perform data analysis tasks easily and time efficiently.

-We will generate a histogram using the hist() function based on the data we have already generated.
+You will generate a histogram using the hist() function based on the sample data we have previously generated.
+Here is the Python code to do it:

 # import libraries